ksmacleod99/vigilant-adventure/tip-calculator-app-main/README.md

 - I can do client-side validation in vanilla HTML!
 To some extent.
 - There is a `test()` method for regex in Javascript!
 I didn't use this.
-- Thecking one function to see if it returned 'true' before running another.
+- Checking one function to see if it returned 'true' before running another.
 - The SVGs are in the `/images` directory and I didn't need to import Font Awesome...

 ### Continued development

 I am stuck on the button styling.
 I could not find good examples of removing the "active" class from buttons that were previously selected, on select of a new button.

-I also haven't been looked into / put effort into cents or descimal places after dollar amounts that do not have cents (e.g. $5 vs $5.00).
+I also haven't been looked into / put effort into cents or decimal places after dollar amounts that do not have cents (e.g. $5 vs $5.00).

-Updates should also be made for accessability.
+Updates should also be made for accessibility.

 ### Useful resources

 - [SO - Regex for Prices?](https://stackoverflow.com/questions/1547574/regex-for-prices) - I hate regex, but needed it for validations.
 This helped.
-- [Tipping Ettiquite Guide](https://www.realsimple.com/work-life/money/money-etiquette/tipping-etiquette-guide) - Tipping ettiquite guide.
+- [Tipping Etiquette Guide](https://www.realsimple.com/work-life/money/money-etiquette/tipping-etiquette-guide) - Tipping etiquette guide.
 I used this to make sure I was calculating tips correctly (in the social sense)
 - [MDN - classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) - Also learned some cool tricks here.

 ## Author

 - Frontend Mentor - [@ksmacleod99](https://www.frontendmentor.io/profile/ksmacleod99)
 - Twitter - [@ksmacleod99](https://www.twitter.com/ksmacleod99)